-Together, everything that influences the output of a Cyclist object, as returned by SQUEEZE(), SQUEEZEKEY() or as keystream produced by ENCRYPT(), is captured by the process history, see Definition 1 below.
-When in keyed mode, the output also depends on the secret key absorbed upon initialization, although the key is not part of the process history itself.
-This ensures the security claim can be properly expressed in an indistinguishability setting where the adversary has full control on the process history but not on the secret key, see Claim 2.
+Note that, when in keyed mode, the output naturally also depends on the secret key absorbed upon initialization, although the key is not part of the process history itself.
+This ensures that the security claim can be properly expressed in an indistinguishability setting where the adversary has full control on the process history but not on the secret key, see Claim 2.